PPL-IIITA/ppl-assignment-hvghub/README.md

 #Documentation

-        Documentation was done using Javadoc on NetBeans IDE.
+        Documentation done using Javadoc on NetBeans IDE.
 Documentation is in: PPL Assignment/Documentation/index.html

+#Class Daigrams

+        Class daigrams were generated using easeUml Netbeans plugin.
+        Class daigrams for the two cases(with and without inheritance are given in PPL assignmennt folder.

 #Contents:

-        main.java ---> driver of entire project
+        1) main.java ---> driver of entire project
-        ppl_assignment.without_using_inheritance ---> package for question1 and question2
+        2) ppl_assignment.without_using_inheritance ---> package for question1 and question2
-        ppl_assignment.using_inheritance ---> package for question3 to question10
+        3) ppl_assignment.using_inheritance ---> package for question3 to question10

 #Build-Commands(For Terminal):

         Change current directory to PPL Assignment/src, then type javac -cp . main.java
+        Note : building main.java will build other classes itself.

 #Run-Commands(For Terminal):